 Contractors fall into a few basic categories.
 Some can do it all, but most have a sweet spot/range that fits best for them:

 - Basic: One or a few easy items like a roof, furnace, electrical upgrade—relatively simple stuff.
 These contractors are great for quick/simple projects.
+They can be jack-of-all-trade or specific to the task at hand, like an electrician, HVAC company or roofers.

 - Remodeling: Best for more complex projects where the project involves a combination of trades, such as new kitchens, bathrooms, or flooring—almost anything interior/exterior that is not structural.
 Most contractors fall into this category at some level.

 - Major Renovation: Complex projects with major renovations: Structural work, complete gut & remodels, replacing major systems (plumbing/HVAC), etc.—big stuff.
+Make sure they have the relevant experience, size of team and bandwidth to handle your project well and finish in a timely manner.

 Borrowers are required to select their own contractors, subject to a simple validation process.
 If you don’t have a contractor and need help with a list of people to check with, we can share a list of previously-validated contractors that may be helpful when the time comes to gather estimates for your project.
 Contact us for assistance with finding a contractor.
 Note: PrimeLending does not approve of or recommend specific contractors.